Caspar-Cheng/Python-intermediate-projects-collection-2/README.md

 Intermediate Level

 This collection of projects are OOP(object oriented programming)based, practiced on making higher quality and reusable codes.
-Mainly used: -- list and dictionary comprehension; -- Tkinter to build GUI(Graphical User Interface); -- SMTP(simple mail transfer protocol) and datetime module in Python;
+Mainly used: -- list and dictionary comprehension; -- Tkinter to build GUI(Graphical User Interface); -- SMTP(simple mail transfer protocol) and datetime module in Python; -- usage of API(application programming interface);